Norbert Elias

-Life and career
+Early life and education

 Elias was born on 22 June 1897 in Breslau (today: Wrocław) in Prussia's Silesia Province to Hermann Elias (1860-1940) and Sophie Elias, née Gallewski (also Galewski, 1875-1942).
 His father was a native of Kempen (today: Kępno) and a businessman in the textile industry.
 His mother was a native of the Jewish community of Breslau itself.

 After passing the abitur in 1915, Norbert Elias volunteered for the German army in World War I and was employed as a telegrapher, first at the Eastern front, then at the Western front.
 After suffering a nervous breakdown in 1917, he was declared unfit for service and was posted to Breslau as a medical orderly.

 The same year, Elias began studying philosophy, psychology and medicine at the University of Breslau, in addition spending a term each at the universities of Heidelberg (where he attended lectures by Karl Jaspers) and Freiburg in 1919 and 1920.
 He quit medicine in 1919 after passing the preliminary examination (Physikum).
 To finance his studies after his father's fortune had been reduced by hyperinflation, in 1922 Elias took up a job as the head of the export department in a local hardware factory.
 In 1924, he graduated with a doctoral dissertation in philosophy entitled Idee und Individuum (Idea and Individual) supervised by Richard Hönigswald, a representative of neo-Kantianism.
 Disappointed about the absence of the social aspect from neo-Kantianism, which had led to a serious dispute with his supervisor about his dissertation, Elias decided to turn to sociology for his further studies.

 During his Breslau years, until 1925, Elias was deeply involved in the German Zionist movement, and acted as one of the leading intellectuals within the German-Jewish youth movement "Blau-Weiss" (Blue-White).
 During these years he got acquainted with other young Zionists like Erich Fromm, Leo Strauss, Leo Löwenthal and Gershom Scholem.
 In 1925, Elias moved to Heidelberg, where Alfred Weber accepted him as a candidate for a habilitation (second book project) on the development of modern science, entitled Die Bedeutung der Florentiner Gesellschaft und Kultur für die Entstehung der Wissenschaft (The Significance of Florentine Society and Culture for the Development of Science).
 In 1930 Elias chose to cancel this project and followed Karl Mannheim to become his assistant at the University of Frankfurt.
 However, after the Nazi take-over in early 1933, Mannheim's sociological institute was forced to close.
 The already submitted habilitation thesis entitled Der höfische Mensch ("The Man of the Court") was never formally accepted and not published until 1969 in a much elaborated form as "Die höfische Gesellschaft" ("The Court Society").